rodrigosantiag/python-oo/README.md

 # Python OO studies

-Project to learn and practive Python OO
+Project to learn and practice Python OO